shl418/real-time-emotion-detection/README.md

 ### 1. some clarifications

-If you want to see the detailed structure of the emotion detection model, please check [CNN-Emotion-Detection](https://github.com/shl418/emotion-detection-keras)
+If you want to see the detailed structure of the emotion detection model I built, please check [CNN-Emotion-Detection](https://github.com/shl418/emotion-detection-keras)

 Model used for face Dectection is from opencv: haarcascade-fontalface-alt.xml.